Pomfire Pomeranians

 Why we got involved in breeding

 I've always loved animals.
 As a child, we had animals everywhere, and we entered into showing because we wanted to help preserve the breeds, and maintain them as they should be for their original purpose.
-We are a preservation breeder, and this is something we are really passionate about.
+I am a preservation breeder, and this is something I am really passionate about.

 Our special touch

 I believe that training can be more about the people than the dog!
-We want to be there for all our owners, and stay in contact with every buyer to help them on their journey.
-We try to have an annual catch-up with our extended puppy family, with a puppy picnic at our house for all those who are able to attend.
-If…
+I want to be there for all the owners, and stay in contact with every buyer to help them on their journey.
+I try to have an annual catch-up with our extended puppy family, with a puppy picnic at home for all those who are able to attend.
+If owners are…

 Credentials